What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Variable Bitrate

 Variable Bitrate (VBR) is the other side of the coin to CBR.
 With variable bitrate, you can encode different data segments of a stream at different bitrates according to their complexity.
-In other words, some portions of your video are encoded at a higher or lower bitrate then others.
-As not every portion of a video is as resource demanding as others (e.g., higher action shots could require higher frame rates), this can be an effective way to maintain consistent quality while minimizing demand on bandwidth.
+In other words, some portions of your video are encoded at a higher or lower bitrate than others.
+As not every portion of a video is as resource demanding as others (e.g., higher action shots could require higher bitrates), this can be an effective way to maintain consistent quality while minimizing demand on bandwidth.

 Multi-Bitrate Streaming

 Multi-Bitrate (MBR) streaming also involves a range of bitrates.
 However, it does not encode video data segments separately.
-Instead, it offers several options for playback, and once a specific bitrate is chosen, the entire stream is locked in at that bitrate.
+Instead, it offers several bitrate options for playback, and once a specific bitrate is chosen, the entire stream is locked in at that bitrate.
 In this way, you can more easily accommodate a wide range of viewers, all of whom could be streaming on different devices at different bandwidths.
 However, if their connection speed dips mid-stream, the video may buffer.

 Adaptive Bitrate Streaming